igr/blog/src/content/posts/2025-05-20-aggregations/index.md

 **Aggregation** is a special form of association that represents a "has-a" or "is-part-of" relationship.
 It implies a _whole-part_ relationship where the "part" can exist independently of the "whole."
 The "whole" (aggregate) object has a reference to the "part" (aggregated) object, but the "part" object's lifecycle is not strictly tied to the "whole."
 If the "whole" is destroyed, the "part" can still exist.
 The "part" can also be shared among multiple "wholes."
 Examples: A professor belongs to a department.
 A playlist has a song.
 A team contains a player.

 A common approach to implementing aggregations is through collections stored within a container object.
 For example, a `Team` class typically contains a collection of `Player` instances.
 This pattern is widely adopted and reinforced in many ORM tutorials, where relationships are often modeled in this way.
-At first glance, it seems intuitive: a team has a collection of players—doesn’t it?
+At first glance, it seems intuitive: a team has a collection of players, doesn’t it?

 ## Composition